jasonliancatalyst/catalyst-env-init/README.md

    user name: `admin`
    password: `soMePass123_`

-9. The environment should be all set up.
+5. The environment should be all set up.

     Now you can visit the local moodle site from http://localhost.

-## Install vs code docker extension
+## Install VS Code docker extension

-Highly recommend that `Docker` extension is installed for vs code:
+Highly recommend that `Docker` extension is installed for VS Code:

 https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker